passenger94/shoes3/shoesManual_redcarpet01.md

 All of these colors can be used by name.
 (So calling the <span style="color:red">tomato</span> method from inside any slot will get you a nice reddish color.)
-Below each color, also find the exact numbers which can be used with the [[Built-in.rgb]] method.
+Below each color, also find the exact numbers which can be used with the <span style="color:blue">Built-in.rgb</span> method.

 {COLORS}